johsteffens/beth/lib/bhvm/README.md

 We call the array-size: **Leading Dimension**.

 Each element is an **n-holor** and each has the the same leading dimension.
-The values across elements are independent.
+Values across elements are independent.

 ### Shape
-Above definition implies that a n-holor is a hierarchical composition of n sub-holors: { n-Holor, (n-1)-Holor, ... , 1-Holor }, each with a specified leading dimension.
+Above definition implies that an n-holor is a hierarchical composition of n sub-holors: { n-holor, (n-1)-holor, ... , 1-holor }, each with a specified leading dimension.

 We call the ordered set (or sequence) of 'n' leading dimensions **shape**.